 From the Icebergs, continue walking down Notts Avenue and then slip into the paved section of the coastal walk.
 Continue along the coastal walk as it twists and turns, leaving Bondi Beach behind.

 Keep looking back to admire the beauty and size of Bondi Beach as you approach Mackenzies Point.
 From here on out, Bondi disappears but Tamarama and Bronte beaches appear on the horizon.
-This section of the walk, with its beautiful rocky cliffs, is simply gorgeous!
+With beautiful rocky cliffs, this section of the walk s simply gorgeous!

 Take a break at Tamarama Beach and admire the view of the surfers from the cliffs.